AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

 It is now possible to display all entities at the same level, rather than nested hierarchically.
 In some cases, it makes searching for an entity easier.
-It also reduces the amount of horizontal space that the :file:`Outline view` needs.
+It also reduces the amount of horizontal space that the :guilabel:`Outline` view needs.

 Scenario view displays a tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :file:`Scenario view` has been updated to a more usable tree rendering.
+The :guilabel:`Scenario` view has been updated to a more usable tree rendering.

 .. figure:: scenarios.png
    :scale: 100%